youtube/cobalt/cobalt/site/docs/reference/starboard/modules/media.md

 #### Members ####

-*   `int index`

-    The platform-defined index of the associated audio output.
 *   `SbMediaAudioConnector connector`

     The type of audio connector.
-Will be the empty `kSbMediaAudioConnectorNone` if this device cannot provide this information.
+Will be `kSbMediaAudioConnectorUnknown` if this device cannot provide this information.
 *   `SbTime latency`

     The expected latency of audio over this output, in microseconds, or `0` if